The people behind seven popular travel blogs share their personal insights and tips on how you can start a successful travel blog.

 DH: Do lots of guest posts.
 And I mean, LOTS, especially at the start.
 Right now we try to keep it to one guest post a month to control our workload, but we did many more in the beginning to reach a wider audience.
 Also, and this should go without saying, focus on producing high quality content.
 You want readers to come back and to also tell their friends about it.

 AS: Building consistent, quality content is the best way to develop a successful site.
 Networking and promotion on social media is also very important, but if you don’t have great content, no one will care.
-Find your voice and don’t try to copy what others have done – you are what will engage readers and keep them coming back.
-People tend to follow personalities that they can relate to.
+Start networking and spend a lot of time on it.
+We regularly guest post and give interviews.
+We belong to a variety of online groups and forums for meeting other bloggers.

 BL: The brief version is to blaze your own trail, focus on killer content, set concrete (and attainable) business goals, work social media like a beast, treat others the way you want to be treated, and try not to focus too much on stats or monetization, especially for the first year.
 It takes a lot of time, patience, energy and talent to build a successful site.